Decoder-Kumaran/Python-Module-4/Dictionary-Sort a Dictionary by Keys and Values.md

+# PYTHON MODULE - 4
-# 🔤 Dictionary-Python Program to Sort a Dictionary by Keys and Values
+# (C) 🔤 Dictionary-Python Program to Sort a Dictionary by Keys and Values

 This Python program demonstrates how to sort a dictionary:
 - Alphabetically by keys